 Can You Freeze Jello Shots?

-Alcoholic drinks have a lower freezing temperature than water — they need to reach around -143.7°F (or -97.6°C) before they could freeze.
+Alcoholic drinks have a lower freezing temperature than water — they need to reach around -143.7°F (or -97.6°C) before they freeze.
 Most domestic freezers reach only around -20°C.

 Because of this, drinks that contain alcohol — yes, including Jello shots — won’t completely freeze no matter how long they stay in your freezer.